aws-samples/shopfloor-connectivity/docs/core/condition-filter-configuration.md

 - "or" or "||"

-A valid  oprator must be specified.
+A valid  operator must be specified.

 ---
 ### Value